siemens/gencmpclient/README.md

 The demo client may also interact with the external Insta Certifier Demo CA via
 ```
 export http_proxy=de.coia.siemens.net:9400  # adapt to your needs
-make test_insta
+make demo_insta
 ```

-## Using the CLI-based test client
+## Using the CLI-based client

 The Comand Line Interface (CLI) of the CMP client is implemented in [`src/cmpClient.c`](src/cmpClient.c).
 It supports most of the features of the genCMPClient library.
 The CLI use with the available options are documented in [`cmpClient-cli.md`](doc/cmpClient-cli.md).

-CLI-based tests may be invoked using
+CLI-based tests using the external Insta Demo CA may be invoked using
 ```
-http_proxy=de.coia.siemens.net:9400 make test_Insta
+make test_Insta
 ```
-assuming the proxy is needed and sufficient to reach the external Insta CA or
+where the PROXY environment variable may be used to override the default (which is `http_proxy=de.coia.siemens.net:9400`) in order to reach the external Insta CA or
 ```
 make test_SimpleLra
 ```
-assuming a local SimpleLra instance is running and forwards requests to the Siemens Product PKI (PPKI) Playground server.
+assuming a local SimpleLra instance is running and forwards requests to the Siemens Product PKI (PPKI) Playground CA server.

 ## Using the library in own applications